Vanessa MacCormack: 5 Fast Facts You Need to Know

 5. MacCormack Was a Mother & Her Family Wrote That She ‘Did Not Deserve This’

-NECN reported that MacCormack lived in the home where she died with her “significant other” and her child.
+NECN reported that MacCormack lived in the home where she died with her “significant other” and her child with Andrew, a 1-year-old girl.

 On social media, her family posted a statement that read, “She was an amazing mother, sister, daughter, friend, cousin, wife and teacher.
 She did not deserve this.”
 A friend wrote, “Fly high my friend I’m going to miss you sooooo much thank you for your friendship… R.I.P.
 Vanessa MacCormack 😢❤️😭😥.”